Ultralight fishing has experienced tremendous growth over the last decade.

 The market is flooded with options and even with a clear picture of what features you want, it can be nearly impossible to narrow your search.
 We would like to help you with that as well.

 Here are three picks for our best ultralight reels.
-Below are the top ultralight reels in three of the most popular search categories: Best Overall, Best for the Money and Best Under $50.
+Below are the top ultralight reels in five most popular categories.

 Hopefully, one of these reels meets your personal needs.